DanThomp507/JS-Clock/README.md

 ## JavaScript Clock

-A JavaScript Clock built in HTML, CSS and Javascript
+A Clock built in HTML, CSS and Javascript